bigdata-i523/hid323/NOTEPAD.md

+# Logistic

+* 08/21/17 Read the entire class overview section

 # Theory

 * 08/22/17 - 08/23/17 Read and watched all videso in the Theory Introduction section

 # Practice

-*09/01/17 - 09/21/17 Installed Virtual Machine
+* 08/24/17 Installed VMware and Virtual Machine

-# Writing :
+# Writing

+* 08/26/17 Installed and Learned Tex Maker
+* 09/01/17 Installed and Learned jabref
-Paper 1 : NoSql on Big Data Analytics
+* 09/15/17 Paper 1 : NoSql on Big Data Analytics

-*09/01/17 - 10/01/17 - Watching Videos, reading & taking notes on NoSql on Big Data Analytics

-Paper 2 : Big Data Security
+* 09/20/17 Paper 2 : Big Data Secutiy